 As I mentioned in my commitment to this cause, it aims to subsidize the ethical tracking, recovery and safe disposal of plastic waste.
 It’s equally focused on cleaning up the problem our consumerism has created and preventing further waste.

-As a society, we must use less plastic and I strive to eliminate it from my every day life.
-Joining this cause, which is still in its infancy at Give Back to Nature, was an easy choice.
-I know this will be the challenge of the next decade and I truly believe this work can have an impact.
+As a society, we must use less plastic, and I strive to eliminate it from my daily life.
+It was an easy choice to join this cause, which is still in its infancy at Give Back to Nature.
+I know this will be the challenge of the next decade, and I truly believe this work can have an impact.

 Learn more about the initiative here: Plastic Clean-up